Strategic vendor management: benefits, challenges & best practices

 Yes, we said strategic vendor management is about more than the bottom line, but cost savings is still a significant benefit.

-When you have a better hold on vendor KPIs, SLAs (service level agreements), contracts, and the relationship as a whole, you’ll be better positioned to negotiate pricing or pivot to a different supplier should you need to.
+When you have a better hold on vendor KPIs, SLAs (service level agreements), contracts, and the relationship as a whole, you’ll be better positioned to negotiate pricing, pivot to a different supplier, or consolidate vendors should you need to.

 For instance, if you identify early that vendor is regularly falling short of KPIs, you can use this as leverage to negotiate pricing, or take it as a signal that you need to terminate your contract with them.